{{ summaryHeading }}

 Work interval

-The timed segment intended for high-effort movement.
+The timed segment intended for the high-effort movement.

 Rest interval